 Marijuana and Driving

-It is still illegal to drive under the influence of marijuana.
-Driving with any detectable drug metabolite in the bloodstream can result in a fine up to $1,000, plus 90 days in jail and suspension of your license for 180 days for a first offense.
+It is still illegal to drive under the influence of marijuana, though, and driving with any detectable drug metabolite in the bloodstream can result in a fine up to $1,000, 90 days in jail, and suspension of your license for 180 days for a first offense.

 In May 2014, legislators in Minnesota legalized medical marijuana use for people suffering from serious health issues.
-Qualifying conditions are amyotrophic lateral sclerosis, cancer/cachexia, Crohn's disease, glaucoma, HIV/AIDS, intractable pain, seizures, severe and persistent muscle spasms, terminal illness and Tourette's syndrome.
+Qualifying conditions are amyotrophic lateral sclerosis, cancer/cachexia, Crohn's disease, glaucoma, HIV/AIDS, intractable pain, seizures, severe and persistent muscle spasms, terminal illnesses, and Tourette's syndrome.